kpreisser/TcpTunnel/README.md

   the *Proxy-Client*.
 - **Proxy-Client**: Connects to the *Gateway* and waits for forwarded connections received through the *Gateway* from the *Proxy-Server*.
-When receiving such a forwarded connection, it opens a TCP connection to the specified endpoint and forwards the data to it.
+When receiving such a forwarded connection, it opens a TCP connection to the specified target endpoint and forwards the data to it.

 For example, imagine you have some TCP service (like a VNC server) running on a machine within a LAN that has internet access (maybe only through NAT so it's not possible to use port forwarding or a VPN), and you